tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 S:
 : The S bit (0x08) indicates the size of the sequence number.
   0 means an 8-bit sequence number, 1 means 16-bit.
+   Implementations MAY mix sequence numbers of different lengths on the same connection.

 L:
 : The L bit (0x04) is set if the length is present.